pivotal/docs-tas-adapter/troubleshooting.md

 * [Cartographer Failure Scenarios](#cartographer-failure-scenarios)

-## <a id="generic-troubleshooting-techniques"></a>Generic Troubleshooting Techniques
+## <a id="generic-troubleshooting-techniques"></a>Generic troubleshooting techniques

 This section contains generic techniques that can be used to gather information about the status of the Application Service Adapter to aid in troubleshooting.
 We recommend keeping up to date with the latest version of the Application Service Adapter to get access to the latest bug fixes and stability improvements.

-### <a id="application-logs"></a>Application Service Adapter Logs
+### <a id="application-logs"></a>Application Service Adapter logs

 There are several Application Service Adapter deployments whose logs can be queried to gather information on failures that occurred within the system.

 To fetch recent logs from all components of an Application Service Adapter installation: